 Selected structures can be configured with automatic operation that incorporates logical control rules.
 These can activate different operating modes as user defined trigger points are reached in your simulation.

 By defining a series of rules, you can precisely control the behaviour of an associated structure during a simulation.
-Typical uses for rules include controlling the gate opening of a sluice according to conditions within the remainder of the network; turning a pump on or off according to levels and flows at local or remote point in the model; and directly setting an abstraction depending on hydraulic conditions at specific location.
+Typical uses for rules include the opening of a sluice gate according to conditions within the remainder of the network; turning a pump on or off according to levels and flows at local or remote point in the model; and directly setting an abstraction depending on hydraulic conditions at specific location.